agusrajuthaliyan/Open-Course-Data-Analysis-Project/README.md

 The dataset includes various features, with one numerical column and several categorical columns.
 The target variable is the 'Allotted Course'.
 The categorical features were one-hot encoded to convert them into a numerical format suitable for the logistic regression model.

 #### Steps involved were:
-- Data Preparation: Splitting the dataset into features (X) and target (y).
+- **Data Preparation**: Splitting the dataset into features (X) and target (y).
-- Encoding: One-hot encoding categorical variables.
+- **Encoding**: One-hot encoding categorical variables.
-- Model Training: Training a multinomial logistic regression model using the 2019 training data.
+- **Model Training**: Training a multinomial logistic regression model using the 2019 training data.
-- Model Evaluation: Testing the model on the 2019 and 2020 test data and evaluating its performance.
+- **Model Evaluation**: Testing the model on the 2019 and 2020 test data and evaluating its performance.

 #### Results and Interpretation